szoftveres/RF_Microwave/radar/README.md

 ### Testing and processing

-Several seconds long audio recordings were made, when a vehicle was passing by on a straight residental street section.
+Several seconds long audio recordings were made, when a vehicles were passing by on a straight residental street section.

 ![earth](earth.png)